-Conceive Plus ® fertility friendly lubricant is Isotonic and pH Balanced.
-Our Patented formulation, is developed by Doctors specially for couples who are trying to conceive naturally!
+Conceive Plus ® fertility friendly lubricant is Isotonic and pH Balanced. a Patented formulation, developed by Doctors specially for couples who are trying to conceive naturally!

 Conceive Plus ® helps by removing a barrier to fertility, adding additional moisture to help create an environment where sperm viability and sperm motility are more greatly maintained.
 The additional lubrication helps to increase the probability of sperm reaching the egg.

 With Calcium and Magnesium Ions For Sperm Viability

 Conceive Plus ® is the only fertility friendly lubricant in the world that contains Calcium and Magnesium ions.
 These ions are essential for cell viability in our bodies and essential for the process of fertilization.
 There are many published studies that show the importance of Calcium and Magnesium, and that these ions help to support the natural functions of the body to increase the chances of getting pregnant naturally.